dendrux

 Where notifier fits next to recorder

-Dendrux has two observers on the same four hooks: the recorder and the notifier.
+Dendrux has two observers on the same set of hooks: the recorder and the notifier.
 They look similar but they do different jobs and have opposite failure policies.

 PropertyLoopRecorderLoopNotifier